Idealized 2D Cloud-Resolving Simulations for Tidally Locked Habitable Planets: Summary

 \item When uniformly increasing the surface temperature, the ascending area narrows mainly due to the increased MSE contrast between the substellar area and the nightside.
 The width of high-level anvil clouds also decreases, mainly due to the increase of atmospheric stability.
 But, the strengths of convection and large-scale circulation increase, due to the increased MSE difference between the near surface and the free troposphere.

 \item When the day-night surface temperature contrast is decreased, the convection and large-scale circulation become weaker in strength but wider in area.
-These could be explained by the decrease of the day-night MSE contrast.
+These could be explained by the decrease of the day--night MSE contrast.

 \item When the radiative cooling rate is increased, convection and large-scale circulation become stronger, and the convection area and the width of high-level anvil clouds increase.
-These can be explained based on the global energy budget and radiation-driven downwelling and divergence.
+These can be explained based on global energy budget and radiation-driven downwelling and divergence.

-\item The results of 2D cloud-resolving experiments are broadly similar to those in corresponding 3D GCM experiments, although there are many significant differences.
-This bolsters the use of GCMs in exoplanetary climate and habitability studies. \end{enumerate}
+\item The results of 2D cloud-resolving experiments are broadly similar to those in corresponding 3D GCM experiments, such as the existence of deep convective clouds over the substellar region, although there are several significant differences, such as the magnitude of cloud water path, cloud width, and their trends (see Table \ref{tab:sum}).
+This bolsters the use of GCMs in exoplanetary climate studies, at least in the qualitative trend of clouds under increasing stellar flux.

+\item The magnitude of cloud water path in CRM is about one order larger than that in GCM, but the width of the substellar cloud region in CRM is much narrower than that in GCM.
+These differences could significantly influence planetary albedo and its spatial pattern.